Akhil0202/Akhil0202.github.io/src/pages/posts/injuredAndroid.md

 One is a hash and when we decrypt the hash we get: ```hunter2``` After decrypting the password using rot47 we get the URL where flag is stored: ```https://injuredandroid.firebaseio.com/sqlite.json```
 Now visiting the URL we get the flag: "S3V3N_11"

+## Flag eight

+This challenge was about AWS misconfiguration.
+They have mentioned about the API key which is stored in strings.xml.
+It can be used by the public